0xKona/listok-prototype/README.md

     <br> Inside the `.env` file you will need to siomply add PORT=`YOUR PORT NUMBER` for example `PORT=3000`

 3. Run Listok!:
     <br> To start run `npm start` in the terminal!
-It should be running at http://localhost:`YOUR PORT NUMBER`
+It should be running at http://localhost: `YOUR PORT NUMBER`
     <br> If successful you will also see a link in the terminal.